Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

 At criticality, the fixed point coupling constant $g$ is large, then the first two topological terms in Eq.(\ref{eq:effective-action}) dominate the low energy theory at the criticality, while the dynamical Maxwell term can be seen as a perturbation.
 The classical equations of motion of the topological action are given by,

-The first equation of motion shows a relation between the electric current and the magnetic monopole current $j_{\mu}^{m}=\frac{1}{2\pi}\partial_{\nu}\tilde{f}_{\mu\nu}$ in the fluid, i.e. $e=q_{m}\theta/2\pi$ \cite{witten1979dyons}, where $e$ is the fundamental electric charge unit and $q_{m}$ a magnetic charge.
+The first equation of motion gives the electric current in terms of the magnetic monopole current $j_{\mu}^{m}=\frac{1}{2\pi}\partial_{\nu}\tilde{f}_{\mu\nu}$ in the fluid \cite{witten1979dyons}, the monopole taking magnetic charge receives an electric charge $q_{e}=q\theta/2\pi$, where $q$ is the electric charge of the system conventionally defined in the covariant derivative.
 In the theory with $\theta=\pi\neq0$, the fluid carries both electric and magnetic charges \cite{liao2007strongly,chernodub2007magnetic}.
 As is well known that in the 2+1 dimensional topological Chern-Simons theory gauge field plays the role of attaching fluxes to electrons, in 3+1 dimensions the gauge field $a_{\mu}$ is attaching a monopole to the electron (known as dyon).
-We will see in the latter discussion that this dyonic property is crucial for a small value of shear viscosity over entropy density of the quark-gluon plasma.
+We will see in the latter discussion that this dyonic property is crucial for a small value of shear viscosity over entropy density of the QGP.
 The second equation of motion is a constraint because the $b$ field plays the role of a Lagrangian multiplier, or equivalently, the mass of the $b$ field can be considered infinitely heavy shown as Eq.(\ref{eq:kinetic-b}).
+The second equation of motion relates the configurations $a$ and $A^{ex}$.